Diverse teams outperform non-diverse teams. And there’s plenty of recent data to prove it.

 - Organizations in the top quartile regarding gender diversity on their leadership teams were 25% “more likely to have above-average profitability” than businesses in the bottom quartile.

-And yet, the same study shows progress has slowed (or stalled) for many companies globally.
+Yet, the same study shows progress has slowed (or stalled) for many companies.
 For example, gender diversity among C-suites rose by only one percentage point from 2017 to 2019.

 It’s clear many talent acquisition and hiring teams are committed to implementing more inclusive hiring practices.
 What’s also clear, though, is a lot of work still needs to be done by their business leaders — including those running TA — to bring more diverse talent onboard and achieve their DEI goals.